Aller au contenu principal

 Kafka

-In the architecture of complex systems, event flow is a very important part, including real-time capture of data from event sources (databases, sensors, mobile devices, etc.) in the form of event flow, persistence of event flow for easy retrieval, and real-time and review of operations to process response event flow.
+In the architecture of complex systems, event streams are a crucial part, including capturing data in real-time from event sources (databases, sensors, mobile devices, etc.) as event streams, persisting event streams for easy retrieval, and processing and responding to event streams in real-time and retrospectively.

-In Midway, we provide the ability to subscribe to Kafka to meet such needs of users.
+In Midway, we provide the ability to subscribe to Kafka to meet such user needs.

 Description